jonathan-poole/qs-admin-guide/docs/asset_management/apps/optimise_sheet_order_for_adoption.md

 ## Goal
 {:.no_toc}

-Many times when an application is being developed there is an assumption that the sheets were properly ordered, based in a story of the application data.
-It is always a good practice to check the user adoption of the sheets and, reorder them to increase adoption rates and BI effectiveness.
+When an application is developed, the sheets are ordered in a logical flow(Ex: DAR methodology); the sheet optimization should not overoptimize the flow.
+This page will help you optimize the application sheet order using the sheet usage data, and you must combine the usage data with the logical flow to make sure that the new sheet order will increase adoption rates and BI effectiveness.

 ## Table of Contents
 {:.no_toc}